|

 almost settled on highly insulating scandinavian double glazed units.
 But

-though the brochure prices indicate about £600 a window, the quoted price
+though the brochure prices indicate about £600 a window, the quoated price

 is nearer £2000!
 I have 7 windows to replace, that means £14,000...
 Wow!